What is the Teralytic probe?

 How many acres does a probe cover?

 It depends on the crop and management practices of the grower.
 From the beginning, we’ve made a conscious effort to fit into each farmers’ existing management practices, so they don’t have to make a lot of operational changes.
 Most high-value crop growers manage their fields via grid or rows, so we typically recommend a probe every 1 to 10 acres.
 Most grain growers manage via soil zones, so we typically place a probe every soil zone, which comes out to, on average, about a probe every 30 to 50 acres.
 Non-irrigated broadacre might have a probe every 50 to 80 acres, all soil zone-dependent.
 And these are all on average—some fields might have more soil zones than others, some might have a different topology.
-In a case study, our soil scientists and agronomists recommend how to determine optimal probe placement.
-View the full PDF here.

 What is the battery life for each probe?